OceanicNomad/XG-Proyect-v3.x.x/README.md

 Read our <a href="https://github.com/XGProyect/XG-Proyect-v3.x.x/wiki/MailHog-usage-and-setup" target="_blank">MailHog guide</a> to get started.

 ## Who is using XG Proyect?
-We are happy to deliver this software giving others the possibility to have a good OGame Clon.
+We are happy to deliver this software giving others the possibility to have a good OGame Clone.
 On the other hand, it's a pleasure to see people using XG Proyect.
 <a href="https://github.com/XGProyect/XG-Proyect-v3.x.x/issues" target="_blank">Create a ticket</a> on GitHub so I can put your game logo here!